-Chemicals (618/718) - The utility recorded \$10,799 for water and \$3,713 for wastewater in this account during the historic test year.
-Staff has decreased this account by \$210 for water and increased this account by \$210 for wastewater to reallocate chemical expense recorded in the water account.
-Staff has increased this account by \$805 for water to reclassify chemical expense from materials and supplies.
-Staff engineer has calculated the projected gallons to be used by the utility and the cost per gallon.
-Staff has increased this account by \$4,255 for water and \$2,712 for wastewater to reflect chemicals needed to treat projected gallons.
-Staff included an increase of \$213 and \$90 for water and wastewater, respectively, for an inflation adjustment for the projected test year
+The utility recorded \$10,799 for water and \$3,713 for wastewater in this account during the historic test year.
+We decreased this account by \$210 for water and increased this account by \$210 for wastewater to reallocate chemical expense recorded in the water account.
+We increased this account by \$805 for water to reclassify chemical expense from materials and supplies.
+Our staff engineer calculated the projected gallons to be used by the utility and the cost per gallon.
+We increased this account by \$4,255 for water and \$2,712 for wastewater to reflect chemicals needed to treat projected gallons.
+We included an increase of \$213 and \$90 for water and wastewater, respectively, for an inflation adjustment for the projected test year

-Staff's net adjustment to this account is an increase of \$5,063 for water and \$3,012 for wastewater.
+The net adjustment to this account is an increase of \$5,063 for water and \$3,012 for wastewater.

-Materials and Supplies (620/720) - The utility recorded \$4,790 for water and \$1,532 for wastewater in this account during the historic test year.
-Staff has decreased this account by \$3,408 for water to reclassify the cost of meters recorded in this account to UPIS.
-Staff has also decreased this account by \$353 for water and \$209 for wastewater to capitalize pumping equipment and a new catwalk/ stairway respectively.
-Staff has reclassified \$805 for water from this account to chemicals to remove chemical expense.
-Staff has increased these accounts \$3 and \$18 for water and wastewater respectively to reflect a projected test year inflation adjustment.
+Materials and Supplies

+The utility recorded \$4,790 for water and \$1,532 for wastewater in this account during the historic test year.
+We decreased this account by \$3,408 for water to reclassify the cost of meters recorded in this account to UPIS.
+We also decreased this account by \$353 for water and \$209 for wastewater to capitalize pumping equipment and a new catwalk/stairway.
+We reclassified \$805 for water from this account to chemicals to remove chemical expense.
+We increased these accounts \$3 and \$18 for water and wastewater, respectively, to reflect a projected test year inflation adjustment.

+Contractual Services - Testing

-Contractual Services-Testing (635/735) - The utility recorded \$0 for both water and wastewater in this account during the historic test year.
+The utility did not record any amount in this account for either the water or wastewater system.
 Each utility must adhere to specific testing conditions prescribed within its operating permit.
-These testing requirements are tailored to each utility as required by Rule 62-550 and 551, Florida Administrative Code, and enforced by the DEP.
+These testing requirements are tailored to each utility as required by Rules 62-550 and 551, Florida Administrative Code, and enforced by the DEP.
 The tests and the frequency at which those tests must be repeated for this utility are: